 Howard W. Lutnick.
-Mr. Lutnick is the Chairman of our Board of Directors and Chief Executive Officer, positions in which he has served since June 1999.
-Mr. Lutnick was our President from September 2001 to May 2004 and January 2007 to April 1, 2008.
+Mr. Lutnick is the Chairman of our Board of Directors, a position in which he has served from June 1999 to March 2008.
+He served as Chief Executive Officer from June 1999 to April 1, 2008.
+He served as Co-Chief Executive Officer from April 1, 2008 until December 19, 2008, after which time he again served as sole Chief Executive Officer.
+Mr. Lutnick was our President from September 2001 to May 2004 and became our President again from January 2007 to April 1, 2008.
 Mr. Lutnick joined Cantor Fitzgerald, L.P. ("Cantor") in 1983 and has served as President and Chief Executive Officer of Cantor since 1992.
 Mr. Lutnick's company, CF Group Management, Inc., is the managing general partner of Cantor.
 Mr. Lutnick is a member of the Board of Managers of Haverford College, the Board of Directors of the Fisher Center for Alzheimer Research Foundation at the Rockefeller University, the Executive Committee of the USS Intrepid Museum Foundation's Board of Trustees, a member of the Board of Directors of the Solomon Guggenheim Museum Foundation, a member of the Board of Directors of the Horace Mann School and a member of the Board of Directors of the National September 11 Memorial & Museum.
-In addition, Mr. Lutnick is on the supervisory board of Electronic Liquidity Exchange.
+In addition, Mr. Lutnick is on the supervisory board of the Electronic Liquidity Exchange.

 Shaun D. Lynn.
 Mr. Lynn has been our President since April 1, 2008.
 Until that time, Mr. Lynn had been President of BGC Partners, L.P. since 2004 and served as Executive Managing Director of BGC International (formerly Cantor Fitzgerald International) from 2002 to 2004.
 Mr. Lynn also served as Senior Managing Director of European Government Bonds and Managing Director of European Government Bonds from 1999 to 2002 for BGC Partners, L.P.
 From 1989 to 1999, Mr. Lynn held various business management positions at Cantor and its affiliates.
 Prior to joining Cantor in 1989, Mr. Lynn served as a Desk Head for Fundamental Brokers International in 1989 and was Associate Director for Purcell Graham from 1983 to 1989.
-Mr. Lynn is on the supervisory board for Electronic Liquidity Exchange.
+Mr. Lynn is on the supervisory board of the Electronic Liquidity Exchange.

-Stephen M. Merkel.
-Mr. Merkel has been our Executive Vice President, General Counsel and Secretary since September 2001 and was our Senior Vice President, General Counsel and Secretary from June 1999 to September 2001.
+Stephen M. Merkel. has been our Executive Vice President, General Counsel and Secretary since September 2001 and was our Senior Vice President, General Counsel and Secretary from June 1999 to September 2001.
 Mr. Merkel served as a director of our company from September 2001 until October 2004.
 Mr. Merkel has been Executive Managing Director, General Counsel and Secretary of Cantor since December 2000 and was Senior Vice President, General Counsel and Secretary of Cantor from May 1993 to December 2000.
 Prior to joining Cantor, Mr. Merkel was Vice President and Assistant General Counsel of Goldman Sachs & Co. from February 1990 to May 1993.
-From September 1985 to January 1990, Mr. Merkel was an associate with the law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
-Mr. Merkel is on the Board of
+From September 1985 to January 1990, Mr. Merkel was an associate with the law firm of